 Balancing the rigors of traditional and mainstream repertoire with some of today’s most celebrated composers, Katherine has gained critical acclaim for recent performances of Nicklausse/Muse in Les Contes d’Hoffmann with Opera Colorado and Florida Grand Opera, Marguerite in La Damnation de Faust with Oper Frankfurt, the Malaysian Philharmonic, and the Saint Louis Symphony.
-Further recent success includes the role of Lady Macbeth in Bloch’s rarely-performed Macbeth with London’s University College Opera, her debut with New York City Ballet for Brahms Liebesliederwalzer at the Lincoln Center and the Kennedy Center, Washington DC, and her first Pilgrim in Saariaho’s L’Amour de Loin with Vlaamse Opera.
-Recent and future engagements include a return to the Malaysian Philharmonic Orchestra for Beethoven’s 9th Symphony, her début with Opera Columbus, and gala concerts in the USA.
+Further recent success includes the role of Lady Macbeth in Bloch’s rarely-performed Macbeth with London’s University College Opera, her début with New York City Ballet for Brahms Liebesliederwalzer at the Lincoln Center and the Kennedy Center, Washington DC, and her first Pilgrim in Saariaho’s L’Amour de Loin with Vlaamse Opera.
+Recent engagements include Twisted with Opera Columbus, Beethoven’s 9th Symphony with the Malaysian Philharmonic Orchestra, and gala concerts in the USA.